mionova/100DaysOfCode-Challenge/README.md

 **Today's JavaScript Progress**: I made some progress on a little project: A Random Quote Generator

 For this project, I'm creating an app that displays random famous quotes each time a button is clicked.
-All quotes have a source but some also display citation and year.
+All quotes have a source but some also display a citation and year.

 [View Work In Progress](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-009)
 &nbsp;